-Laws should grant judges the power to take measures to protect victims from retaliation and intimidation, such as issuing protection or restraining orders in domestic violence and “honour” cases against the perpetrator(s).
-Laws should criminalize a violation of these orders and authorize judges to impose an immediate and direct criminal penalty.
+Laws should grant judges the power to take measures to protect victims and witnesses from retaliation and intimidation, such as issuing protection or restraining orders in domestic violence and “honour” cases against the perpetrator(s).
+Laws should criminalize a violation of these orders and authorize judges to impose an immediate and direct criminal penalty for any such violation.
 Laws should facilitate information sharing among courts, police, prosecutors and other criminal justice actors through a registration system of these orders.

-Laws should require courts to evaluate procedures and structures to enhance victim safety and minimize perpetrators’ ability to intimidate or harass the victim at the court through measures such as:
+Laws should require courts to evaluate procedures and structures to enhance victim and witness safety and minimize perpetrators’ ability to intimidate or harass victims or witnesses at the court through measures such as:

 Courts should take steps to increase victims’ access to justice, such as offering emergency hours, multiple locations such as police units for filing a complaint, authorized and trained interpreter services, disability access, and template forms and checklists.
-Courts should establish systems that enable a victim to testify in court proceedings in a way that protects their privacy and confidentiality, ensures their safety during and after proceedings, and prevents re-victimization.
+Courts should establish systems that enable a victim to testify in court proceedings in a way that protects her privacy and confidentiality, ensures her safety during and after proceedings, and prevents re-victimization.
 Victim refusal to testify should not be considered an offense.
-Courts should also make available to victims of “honour” crimes trained advocates who can provide victims with advocacy and support services throughout the proceedings.
-(See: UN Res.
-A/RES/52/86, ¶10; Text of the revised Model Strategies and Practical Measures on the Elimination of Violence against Women in the Field of Crime Prevention and Criminal Justice, DRAFT, 2009, ¶ 10)
+Courts should also make available to victims of “honour” crimes trained advocates who can provide victims with advocacy and support services throughout the proceedings and assist victims in navigating the criminal justice process.
+(See: UN Resolution Adopted by the General Assembly, “Strengthening Crime Prevention and Criminal Justice Responses to Violence against Women,” U.N.
+Doc.
+A/Res/65/228, 2011, Annex: Updated Model Strategies and Practical Measures on the Elimination of Violence against Women in the Field of Crime Prevention and Criminal Justice, Art.
+VI)